-ZATCA Completed Procedures Of 6M Customs Declarations & More Than 1.6M Zakat & Tax Returns In 2023
+ZATCA Completed Procedures of 6m Customs Declarations & more than 1.6m Zakat & Tax Returns in 2023

-RIYADH , SAUDI ARABIA , February 11, 2024 /EINPresswire / -- The Zakat, Tax and Customs Authority (ZATCA) has leveraged its land, air and sea ports to complete the procedures of more than 6m customs declarations for imports and exports of Saudi Arabia during 2023, of more than 2.3m containers; in addition to completing more than 1.6 Zakat & Tax returns during the same period.
+(MENAFN- JUMMAR PR) Riyadh, 11 February 2024: The Zakat, Tax and Customs Authority (ZATCA) has leveraged its land, air and sea ports to complete the procedures of more than 6m customs declarations for imports and exports of Saudi Arabia during 2023, of more than 2.3m containers; in addition to completing more than 1.6 Zakat & Tax returns during the same period.

 Last year, over than 1.3m people benefited from ZATCA's digital services provided via ZATCA App for Smartphones, with over than 3m visits to Zakaty App.